 Benfleet and Hadleigh

-Our journey began in the town of Benfleet, 30 miles east of London and rich in history.
+Our journey began in our hometown of Benfleet, 30 miles east of London and rich in history.
 In 894, the Vikings were defeated by King Alfred and the Saxons during The Battle of Benfleet.
 Now, it looks nothing like a Viking base and battle field, but is a pleasant town, sporting a number of public houses near the train station, and is the link onto Canvey Island.

 As lovely as the town is, Hadleigh Castle is the reason to visit.
 The now ruined castle, painted by the famous John Constable, stands crippled on a ridge, overlooking acres of marshland and unstable clay.
 This spot offers a more rural perspective of the estuary, and the surrounding parklands are the perfect place to take dogs for a long walk.
 On a warm summer’s day, the regular sounds of the passing trains interrupt a consistent stream of grasshopper chirps, and if you listen carefully, you might even be able to hear the flapping wings of wood pigeons as you sit beside the castle stones eating a picnic and watching children rolling down the hills.